 After passing a series of beaver ponds in the drainage below the trail, be prepared for the most technical section of the route.
 Catch a little air off of a rock drop.
 You'll find yourself landing in a scenic spot with steep cliffs surrounding you.

 The last portion of Silver Creek dives into pine and aspen.
 You'll cross a wooden bridge, then ride through the creek itself for 100 yards until the tree canopy opens up.

-From here, continue onto Rainbow trail which starts to your right after a short section of road.
+From here, continue onto Rainbow Trail (signage changed in 2017 - the new one says "Silver Creek Trailhead", which starts to your right after a short section of road.